 Norwegian radiation authorities is glad Russia finally allows such research voyage into the waters of the dumped reactors.

 “It is important for us to get some insight about the current condition of the dumped submarine K-27, says Per Strand, director for Emergency Preparedness and Environmental Radioactivity.

-Last year’s planned expedition with Norwegians was cancelled due to bureaucratic delays from Russian authorities.
+One year delayed Last year’s planned expedition with Norwegians was cancelled due to bureaucratic delays from Russian authorities.

 Seven Norwegian researchers from various institutions working with nuclear safety will cooperate with the eight Russian researchers onboard the vessel “Ivan Petrov” over the next month.
 An observer from the International Atomic Energy Agency (IAEA) is also onboard.

 ““It will be exciting to study the dumped radioactive objects and the surrounding sea floor.
 But it is also important for the Norwegian fishing industry, amongst others, to survey the general levels of pollution in an ocean so close to the Barents Sea, says Hilde Elise Heldal with the Institute of Marine Research.
 She is Norwegian co-expedition leader.

 Low contamination levels The conclusions from the three joint Norwegian, Russian monitoring expeditions to the Kara Sea in the early 90ies showed low levels of radioactive contamination.